ablab/spades/docs/standalone.md

 Also if you want to align protein sequences please refer to our [pre-release version](https://github.com/ablab/spades/releases/tag/spaligner-paper).

 Note that in order you use SPAligner one needs either to use pre-built binaries or compile SPAdes from sources using the additional `-DSPADES_ENABLE_PROJECTS=spaligner` option.

-## Binning refining using assembly graphs

-BinSPreader is a tool that attempts to refine metagenome-assembled genomes (MAGs) obtained from existing tools.
-BinSPreader exploits the assembly graph topology and other connectivity information, such as paired-end and Hi-C reads, to refine the existing binning, correct binning errors, propagate binning from longer contigs to shorter contigs, and infer contigs belonging to multiple bins.

-The tool requires initial binning to refine, as well as an assembly graph as a source of information for refining.
-Optionally, BinSPreader can be provided with multiple Hi-C and/or paired-end libraries.

-Required positional arguments:

-- Assembly graph file in [GFA 1.0 format](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md), with scaffolds included as path lines.
-Alternatively, scaffold paths can be provided separately using `--path` option in the `.paths` format accepted by Bandage (see [Bandage wiki](https://github.com/rrwick/Bandage/wiki/Graph-paths) for details).
-- Binning output from an existing tool (in `.tsv` format)

-Synopsis: `binspreader <graph (in GFA)> <binning (in .tsv)> <output directory> [OPTION...]`

-Main options:

-`--paths`
-    provide contigs paths from file separately from GFA

-`--dataset`
-    Dataset in [YAML format](running.md#specifying-multiple-libraries-with-yaml-data-set-file) describing Hi-C and paired-end reads

- `-t`
-    Number of threads to use (default: 1/2 of available threads)

- `-m`
-    Allow multiple bin assignment (default: false)

- `-Smax|-Smle`
-     Simple maximum or maximum likelihood binning assignment strategy (default: max likelihood)

- `-Rcorr|-Rprop`
-     Select propagation or correction mode (default: correction)

-`--cami`
-    Use CAMI bioboxes binning format

-`--zero-bin`
-    Emit zero bin for unbinned sequences

-`--tall-multi`
-    Use tall table for multiple binning result

-`--bin-dist`
-    Estimate pairwise bin distance (could be slow on large graphs!)

-`-la`
-    Labels correction regularization parameter for labeled data (default: 0.6)

-BinSPreader stores all output files in the output directory `<output_dir> ` set by the user.

-- `<output_dir>/binning.tsv` contains refined binning in `.tsv` format
-- `<output_dir>/bin_stats.tsv` contains various per-bin statistics
-- `<output_dir>/bin_weights.tsv` contains soft bin weights per contig
-- `<output_dir>/edge_weights.tsv` contains soft bin weights per edge

-In addition

-- `<output_dir>/bin_dist.tsv` contains refined bin distance matrix (if `--bin-dist` was used)
-- `<output_dir>/bin_label_1.fastq, <output_dir>/bin_label_2.fastq` read set for bin labeled by `bin_label` (if `--reads` was used)
-- `<output_dir>/pe_links.tsv` list of paired-end links between assembly graph edges with weights (if `--debug` was used)
-- `<output_dir>/graph_links.tsv` list of graph links between assembly graph edges with weights (if `--debug` was used)